 The AZA Population Management Center (PMC), located at and hosted by the Lincoln Park Zoo in Chicago, IL, is responsible for conducting the genetic and demographic analyses needed to develop and distribute population management recommendations for all Species Survival Plans® (SSP).

-AZA-accredited Zoos and Aquariums, Certified Related Facilities, and Approved Non-Member Participants work cooperatively together to ensure that individuals, within each species cared for, are included in these plans to secure the well-being of the populations as a whole.
-These plans confirm population sizes needed to meet conservation and education objectives and guarantee that populations do not grow beyond our ability to care for them.
+AZA-accredited Zoos and Aquariums, Certified Related Facilities, and Sustainability Partners work cooperatively to ensure the health of zoo and aquarium populations and the well-being of individuals within these populations.
+These plans help SSP species meet conservation and education objectives and guarantee that populations do not grow beyond our ability to care for them.

 To schedule a planning appointment with the PMC:

 Contact the PMC's Studbook Analyst Kelvin Limbrick.

 To speak with a population biologist about your program:

 Contact PMC Director and Senior Population Biologist Sarah Long or firstname.lastname@example.org.

 When preparing for a planning session, Program Leaders should follow the guidelines described in the following documents: